openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > OPTIONAL.
 A string indicating the default behavior of newly created streams.
 If present, the value MUST be either "ALL" or "NONE".
 If not provided, the Transmitter behavior in this regard is unspecified.
+>

->  - "ALL" indicates that any subjects that are appropriate for the stream are added to
+> * "ALL" indicates that any subjects that are appropriate for the stream are added to
     the stream by default.
 The Receiver MAY remove subjects from the stream via the `remove_subject_endpoint`, causing events for those subjects to _not_ be transmitted.
     The Receiver MAY re-add any subjects removed this way via the `add_subject_endpoint`.

->  - "NONE" indicates that no subjects are added by default.
+> * "NONE" indicates that no subjects are added by default.
 The Receiver MAY add subjects
     to the stream via the `add_subject_endpoint`, causing only events for those subjects to be transmitted.
 The Receiver MAY remove subjects added this way via the `remove_subject_endpoint`.

-TODO: consider adding a IANA Registry for metadata, similar to Section 7.1.1 of
-{{RFC8414}}.
-This would allow other specs to add to the metadata.

 ### Authorization scheme {#authorization-scheme}